Generative AI Enables Structural Brain Network Construction from fMRI via Symmetric Diffusion Learning: Discussion

 The main difference between our model and previous studies is that we transform the original brain fMRI into structural connectivity in one stage.
 The proposed model can be easily implemented step by step.
 The non-parameter transforming step can make use of the previously defined AAL90 atlas to partition each volume into 90 parts for all time points.
 The subsequent 90 parts can be used as ROI features in the denoising process.
 At each step of the denoising process, the denoised SC is sent into the discriminator to learn connectivity-consistent patterns with the diffusive SC.
 Combining the GAN and DDPM can benefit two advantages: the ability to generate high-quality and diverse SCs and the fast denoising computation.
-Table~\ref{tab1} shows the removal of generators can lead to bad performance in fMRI-to-SC prediction.
+Table~\ref{tab1} shows that the removal of generators can lead to poor performance in fMRI-to-SC prediction.
 The proposed model generates good SCs that are very similar to empirical SCs.
 Both subject-specific and group-based qualitative comparisons demonstrate that the predicted SCs by the proposed model can totally capture the empirical connectivity features.
 Besides, compared with other competing FC-to-SC models, the proposed model can achieve the best results in terms of MAE, correlation coefficient, degree error, strength error, clustering error, betweenness error, local efficiency error, and global efficiency error.
-Furthermore, as shown in Fig.~\ref{fig9} and Fig.~\ref{fig10}, the connectivity-based analysis results can also prove our model's effectiveness.
-The predicted SCs by our model can also achieve the same effect as empirical SCs when analyzing brain disease.
+In terms of prediction accuracy, our method achieves the best MAE of 0.013, outperforming traditional methods by avoiding FC preprocessing-induced error propagation.
+For efficiency (as shown in Fig.~\ref{fig12}), our end-to-end pipeline cuts single-SC prediction time from $\sim$420s to $\sim$3s, enabling clinical real-time applications for cross-modal brain network mapping.